 One month later he sent a charge through the U.S. running community with his 2:09:55 American record win at the Boston Marathon, the first of his four Boston Marathon titles.
 I was at the finish line that day with tens of thousands of others thinking, “boy, there’s nothing like this in St. Louis!”

-As I settled deeper into Boston, in February 1976 I moved from Alston to my own apartment on Beacon Street in Brookline along mile 23 of the Boston Marathon route.
-So when the 1977 Boston Marathon came around, I suggested to my WLLH news director that I should cover the event for the station, because “I know Bill.”
+As I settled deeper into the living history of Boston, in February of the bi-centennial year 1976 I moved from Alston to my own apartment on Beacon Street in Brookline along mile 23 of the Boston Marathon route.
+When the 1977 Boston Marathon came around on Patriot’s Day, I suggested to my WLLH news director that I should cover the event for the station, because “I know Bill.”

 Well, Rodgers didn’t win Boston that year, dropping out in the warm conditions that always gave him trouble.
 But as I surveyed the scene at the finish line at the Prudential Center after Canadian Jerome Drayton’s victory, I reflected on the arc of my career, such as it was at the time.